-The Inclusion Leadership Program is a year-long leadership program designed to equip OSU students with the skills and knowledge to become effective leaders in a more diversely inclusive society.
-Students in the ILP program will share their understandings of leadership with teams of OSU sophomores and students selected from high schools in Oklahoma City, Tulsa and Stillwater High School.
-The OSU and high school students will also be mentored by business leaders.
+The Inclusion Leadership Program is a year-long leadership program designed to equip OSU students with the skills and knowledge to become influential leaders in a more diversely inclusive society.
+Students in the ILP program will share their understandings of leadership with teams of OSU sophomores and students selected from high schools in Oklahoma City, Tulsa, and Stillwater High School.
+Business leaders will also mentor the OSU and high school students.

 By becoming mentors to the high school students, the OSU students will be passing on what they are learning.
 They will be developing high school students to become leaders themselves.
 In essence, leaders will be developing leaders.
-For additional information on the ILP program, visit https://das.okstate.edu/ilp or contact the coordinator at 405.744.2920.
+For additional information on the ILP program, visit https://diversity.okstate.edu/ or contact the coordinator at 405.744.2920.